aadityasai37/Leenus/CONTRIBUTING.md

 ## Pull Requests
-We welcome any contribution to improve Lynis.
-Contributions to the Lynis project can be submitted as a pull request.
-The upstream project can be found in our [GitHub repository](https://github.com/CISOfy/lynis).
+We welcome any contribution to improve Leenus.
+Contributions to the Leenus project can be submitted as a pull request.
+The upstream project can be found in our [GitHub repository](https://github.com/CISOfy/leenus).

 By submitting a [Pull Request](https://help.github.com/articles/using-pull-requests/) to this repository, you agree that you: